 The Institute for Learning in Retirement

-For added intellectual stimulation, life enrichment and networking opportunities, Oak Hammock members can enjoy the Institute for Learning in Retirement (ILR) – a cooperative venture among Oak Hammock, UF and Elderhostel.
-Continuing education programs are presented by University of Florida professors, as well as experts in particular fields of study – and classes are held right on the Oak Hammock campus.
-Classes are free to Oak Hammock members with only a minimal charge for course materials; however, classes are open to Gainesville area residents who are 55 and over.
+For added intellectual stimulation, life enrichment and networking opportunities, Oak Hammock members can enjoy the Institute for Learning in Retirement (ILR) – a cooperative venture among Oak Hammock, the University of Florida and Road Scholar (formerly known as Elderhostel).
+Continuing education programs are presented by UF professors, as well as experts in particular fields of study.
+Classes, which are held right on the Oak Hammock campus, are free to Oak Hammock members with only a minimal charge for course materials, and are open to Gainesville area residents, 55 and over.

 The Impact of Global Warming on Human Conditions